Carrie Mathison: Season 3

 Carrie travels to Tehran to make sure the assassination goes smoothly, and watches as Brody is taken to meet with the head of the Revolutionary Guard, General Deshan Akbari (Houshang Touzie).
 Brody does not get close enough to Akbari to inject him with cyanide as planned, putting the mission in jeopardy.
 The situation worsens when Brody starts giving interviews to Iranian television denouncing the US.
 Over Carrie's objections, Saul orders Brody to be killed.
 Carrie calls Brody to warn him, and pleads with him to come with her to safety.
 Brody refuses, however, and manages to enter the Revolutionary Guard headquarters and kill Akbari.

 After informing Carrie of his success, Brody goes with her to a safe house 100 miles from Tehran.
 There, she tells him she is pregnant with his child.
 Saul assures her that Brody will be safely extracted, but his successor as CIA Director, Senator Andrew Lockhart (Tracy Letts), betrays their location to Javadi, who arranges their capture.
 Brody is convicted of treason and sentenced to death.
 Carrie tries desperately to secure his release, but to no avail.
 When she calls him in his cell, he asks her not to come to his execution.
 She goes anyway, however, and calls out his name as he is hanged in a public square.

 Four months later, Lockhart promotes a heavily pregnant Carrie to Station Chief in Istanbul, but refuses her request to give Brody a star on the CIA Memorial Wall.
-Carrie accepts the job, but later tells her father and sister that she won't be taking the baby – a girl – with her to Istanbul.
+Carrie accepts the job, but later tells her father and sister that she will not be taking the baby – a girl – with her to Istanbul.
 Her father tells her that he will take the child.
 Later, Carrie draws a star on the wall for Brody after a memorial ceremony for the victims of the Langley attack.